freelawproject/juriscraper/readme.md

 This can be useful if you wish to create a command line scraper that iterates over all courts of a certain jurisdiction that is provided by a script or a user.
 See `lib/importer.py` for an example that's used in the sample caller.

-Development of a `to_xml()` or `to_json()` method has not yet been completed, as all callers have thus far been able to work directly with the Python objects.
-We welcome contributions in this area.

 Tests